UA-112830647-1

 • Favorite snacks

-• Cameras (Memory cards, chargers and batteries)
+• Cameras (Memory cards, chargers and, batteries)

 Note: This equipment list is only a guideline.
-You need to bring the listed items, however, you can choose from your preferred brands using your expertise.you can also shop the above equipment and clothing at a reasonable price at stores in Thamel, Kathmandu.
+You need to bring the listed items, however, you can choose from your preferred brands using your expertise.
+You can also shop the above equipment and clothing at a reasonable price at stores in Thamel, Kathmandu.

-Will somebody come to pick me up from the airport upon my arrival ?
+Will somebody come to pick me up from the airport upon my arrival?

-What opportunities will I have for shower along the trek?
+What opportunities will I have for showering along the trek?

-Are the guesthouses heated ?
+Are the guesthouses heated?

 The guesthouse does not facilitate with heater or air conditioner.
-However as it gets colder above 3,500m, they do have facility of hitting the dining area by providing kerosene or metal heater.
+However as it gets colder above 3,500m, they do have the facility of hitting the dining area by providing kerosene or metal heater.
 USD 1 to USD 3 per person would be applicable to use this service and this is payable directly to the guesthouse.

-Where do we go to toilet along the trail ?
+Where do we go to the toilet along the trail?

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!

-What are the Toilet facilities in the tea house/guesthouse ?
+What are the Toilet facilities in the tea house/guesthouse?

-What is the best season for this trekking ?
+What is the best season for this trekking?

 From early September the monsoonal rains decrease.
-By the end of September through to December, the weather is usually stable with mild to warm days, cold nights.
-February, March, April, May, October, November, December is the best time to do Everest base camp deluxe trek.
+By the end of September through to December, the weather is usually stable with mild to warm days, and cold nights.
+February, March, April, May, October, November, and December is the best time to do Everest base camp deluxe trek.

-Can I obtain visa for Nepal upon arrival at the airport?
+Can I obtain a visa for Nepal upon arrival at the airport?

-How much additional money do I need per day ?
+How much additional money do I need per day?

 Can I use credit cards in the places I visit in trekking?

-What mode of transportation do you use ?
+What mode of transportation do you use?

 I am a Vegetarian, is that a Problem?